theonlyid/pydynamics/README.md

-# PyDynamic
+# PyDynamics

 ## A Python package for analysis of timeseries data using dynamical systems and differential equations

-PyDynamic is a Python package designed to facilitate the analysis of timeseries data through the application of dynamical systems and differential equations.
+PyDynamics is a Python package designed to facilitate the analysis of timeseries data through the application of dynamical systems and differential equations.
 This package provides tools for modeling, simulating, and analyzing complex systems that evolve over time.

 Author: Ali Zaidi